 Arts and cultures have changed a lot over time.
 Accordingly, the most important tool used by artists has also changed and evolved.
 The brush as we know it today has helped shape centuries of human history and culture.
 Today there is hardly a person who has never held a brush in their hand.

 In ancient times, brushes were almost used worldwide.
 In China, brushes were developed early on for writing the complex characters.
 Characteristic for these writing brushes was their long hair.
 The history of this kind of artist brush can be traced back at least 6,000 years.
 Until today, brushes of this type are still used for writing and calligraphy.
-The Egyptians use frayed papyrus for drawing, painting and decorating their palaces, temples and tombs.
+The Egyptians use frayed papyrus and sticks for drawing, painting and decorating their palaces, temples and tombs.
 There are written records from the Greeks and Romans that precisely describe how to make brushes.

 The production of brushes was further developed in the Middle Ages.
 At that time, brushes were produced by monks in monasteries.